Rish3831/Neural-Networks-and-Deep-Learning/README.md

 The error for each output is calculated and used for weight adjustments:

 **Output Layer Gradients:** Calculated to update weights from hidden to output layer.

 **Hidden Layer Gradients:** Calculated to update weights from input to hidden layer.

 The weights are updated using the gradient descent method with the specified learning rate (η).

+## 6. RMSE Calculation
+After each epoch, the model calculates the RMSE for both the training and validation sets.
+These values are stored for later visualization.

+## 7. Testing and Final RMSE Calculation
+Using the final weights, the model evaluates performance on the test set, printing the final RMSE value.

+## 8. Plotting RMSE
+The RMSE values for the training and validation sets are plotted over the epochs to observe model convergence.

+## Results and Observations
+The output weights (w2) and input weights (w1) are printed, representing the final learned weights.
+The Test RMSE reflects the model's final error on unseen data, indicating its predictive performance.
+**RMSE Trend:** The plot of RMSE over epochs helps visualize if the model is learning effectively and if overfitting occurs on the validation set.

+## Conclusion
+This project demonstrates a basic feedforward neural network with gradient descent, RMSE evaluation, and weight updates.
+The resulting RMSE values give insight into model performance, with RMSE convergence indicating effective training.